SparK-Cruz/elpho/README.md

 ### WARNING
 This framework is meant for non-html serving php code.
 It's structure is dedicated to solve the leaked scope and procedural ancestry of PHP.
-This is not a MVC framework, this is only a "C" framework (micro-framework) as it's meant for backend APIs and Services.
+This is not a MVC framework, it's a language extension and even tough we try to fix some stuff, it's still PHP.

 ### Packaging
-As this framework follows the Java way of doing things, we don't use the namespace solution.
+This framework implements packages instead of namespaces.<br/>
-Instead we use the good old import, but this time as a function.
+The packaging system uses commands like `import` and `usePack` as well as seamless dynamic namespacing to solve class name clashes.<br/>
-The framework maps the folders and classes to defined strings, so you don't have to worry about quotes and slashes.
+The framework maps the folders and files to *defined strings* for the `import` command, don't use quotes and slashes on it.<br/>
-Just notice the only way you tell a class belongs to a certain package is the folder structure, there's no package declaration.
+Just notice the only way you tell a class belongs to a certain package is the folder structure, there's no package declaration like in Java.

 Here is the HelloWorld.php sample: